mkhellat/openqcp-lab/README.md

 kernel](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels) or
 even to [make
 kernels](https://jupyter-client.readthedocs.io/en/stable/kernels.html)
 on need basis.
-After that, one could switch to the required kernel from the kernel menu inside the web-portal.
+Having the required kernel, one could then switch to that kernel from the corresponding Jupyter web-portal.
+To run different types of codes within a single notebook, one could take advatage of _magic_s.

 Furthermore, each notebook in this project is supposed to have a section in which any required modules/libraries/packages would be